 The Showe Laboratory

 The Showe laboratory applies a variety of omics approaches to answer complex biomedical questions in the context of the interactions between the immune system and cancer, with the goal of developing novel tools for early diagnosis and markers of therapy response, survival and relapse.
 Through an extensive network of collaborations with other laboratories at Wistar and several other institutions, the lab’s research addresses a diversified group of diseases, including lung cancer, glioblastoma multiforme and cutaneous T cell lymphoma.
-They also have a number of long-term collaborative efforts at Wistar on HIV and influenza, and an international collaboration on multiple sclerosis.
+They also have several long-term collaborative efforts at Wistar on HIV and influenza, and an international collaboration on multiple sclerosis with the University of Nottingham.
 The lab’s diverse interests are further evidenced by collaboration with the University of Fairbanks to understand how hibernating black bears and Alaskan ground squirrels modify gene expression in various tissues during hibernation.
+She developed the first bear transcriptome microarray in collaboration with the Fairbanks group.